AraBlocks/reward-protocol-buffers/README.md

 | data | bytes | Miscellaneous data |

 ### Agreement <a name="agreement"></a>
-An abstract agreement between two peers (a farmer and a requester) spelling out the terms of a task.
+An abstract agreement between two peers spelling out the terms of a task.

 | Field | Type | Description |
 | ----- | ---- | ----------- |